rkwitt/GuidedAugmentation/README.md

 # AGA : Attribute-Guided Augmentation

-This repository contains *code* and *data* for the following manuscript (please use this citation when using the code):
+This repository contains *code* and *data* for the following manuscript (please use this citation format when using the code):

 ```
 @inproceedings{Dixit17a,